pavel-paulau/perfstat/README.md

 Installation and usage
 ----------------------

-Download the latest executable file at [Releases](https://github.com/pavel-paulau/perfstat/releases) page.
+You can find the latest executable file on [Releases](https://github.com/pavel-paulau/perfstat/releases) page.

 Alternatively get [Go](http://golang.org/doc/install) and then get perfstat: